-The Polish-born Pope John Paul II was the first non-Italian pope since 1522.
+First of all the Polish-born Pope John Paul II was the first non-Italian pope since 1522!
 He was elected in 1978 when Poland was still a communist country.
 Most historians agree say that he helped to abolish communism.

 Karol Wojtyla as Pope visited Poland 8 times.
 Twice he made pilgrimages to Gdansk.
-His most memorable visit was in 1987 since he visited many places and at each step of his visit were crowds of people chanting for freedom.
-During our tour, In the footsteps of John Paul II in Gdansk, we will see the places in Gdansk and Sopot which Karol Wojtyla visited.
+His most memorable visit was in 1987 since he visited many places.
+At each step of his visit were crowds of people chanting for freedom.
+During our tour, we will see the places in Gdansk and Sopot which Karol Wojtyla visited.

 Oliva cathedral in Gdansk